infobip/infobip-rtc-showcase/README.md

 **Application Calls**: Learn how to integrate with the [Calls API](https://www.infobip.com/docs/api/channels/voice/calls) and make application calls.

-**Data channels**: Discover how to enable and utilize data channels within calls for exchanging text with other participants.
+**Data Channels**: Discover how to enable and utilize data channels within calls for exchanging text with other participants.

 **Cross-Platform Compatibility**: The Showcase Apps provide examples on using Infobip RTC SDKs across various platforms,